ungoogled-software/ungoogled-chromium/docs/developing.md

 ### Steps for fixing patches after a failed build attempt

-If domain substitution is not applied, then the steps from the previous section (steps 2-6) will work for revising patches.
+If domain substitution is not applied, then the steps from the previous section will work for revising patches.

-If domain substitution is applied, then the steps for the initial update will not apply since that would create patches which depend on domain substitution (which is undesirable for use cases that don't use domain substitution).
+If domain substitution is applied, then the steps for the initial update will not apply since that would create patches which depend on domain substitution.
 Here is a method of dealing with this:

-1. Use quilt to update the domain-substituted copy of the patch set
-2. Copy back modified patches to the repository after reverting domain substitution on the patches manually
-3. Run `devutils/invert_domain_substitution.py` to invert the patches by specifying the proper base bundle.
-3. Attempt a build.
-4. Repeat entire procedure if there is a failure.
+1. Revert domain substitution: `python3 -m buildkit domains revert -c CACHE_PATH_HERE build/src`
+2. Follow the patch updating section above
+3. Reapply domain substitution: `python3 -m buildkit domains apply -b BUNDLE_PATH_HERE -c CACHE_PATH_HERE build/src`
+4. Reattempt build.
+Repeat steps as necessary.